nickspinale/lambda-calculi/README.md

     Succ :: Fin n -> Fin (S n)
 ```

 This project is currently on hold, but may someday be used in the implementation of a crappy toy dependantly typed language.
-We'll see.
+Who knows.